Seagate/cortx-prvsnr/docs/Architecture/Architectural-Overview.md

 * SSH: This mechanism is similar to Ansible, which primarily performs remote executions over SSH protocol.
 Salt-SSH requires each node to be configured in roster file and thus the execution is limited to the number of entries in Roster file.

   cortx-prvsnr uses Salt-SSH for initial provisioner bootstrap.
-This installs and configures Salt in master-minion configuration along with cortx-prvsnr itself.
+This installs and configures Salt in primary and minion configuration along with cortx-prvsnr itself.

   The cortx-prvsnr API (`provisioner --help`) provides various commands to perform this bootstrap on various environments and is also capable of remotely performing bootstrap on a system from a jump server/host.

-* Masterless: Salt formulae would be executed on each minion independently in absence of Salt master (using salt-call --local).
+* Without Primary: Salt formulae would be executed on each minion independently in absence of Salt primary (using salt-call --local).
 This has lower overhead and works fine with single node configuration.

   With multi-node configuration, the setup still was workable, however, the source of Salt formulae (cortx-prvsnr repo) requires replication on each node.
 Also, assigning role to each node independently becomes challenging.

   This mechanism is preferred to make local calls to fetch data (grains/pillar) from Salt.

-* Master-Minion: Primary node is elected as Salt master and minions installed on primary and non-primary nodes are connected to the master.
+* Master-Minion: Primary node is elected as Salt primary and minions installed on primary and non-primary nodes are connected to the primary node.
 This configuration allows better source code management, centralized control and possibility to remotely trigger execution using delegation (salt-syndic).

   Master-Minion configuration is the backbone of cortx-prvsnr.
-Deployment, updates, Northbound API execution (and monitoring in future) are all designed around the capability of salt-minions to communicate with salt-master.
+Deployment, updates, Northbound API execution (and monitoring in future) are all designed around the capability of salt-minions to communicate with salt-primary.
 This configuration allows for scalability and asynchronous mode of operations.

 # High Level Repository Structure